"At Pacific we build people, and along the way they become doctors."

 Dugoni's tenure at the dental school started in 1951 when he became assistant professor of operative dentistry.
 He has held several faculty positions, including professor and chair of the Department of Orthodontics.
 He pioneered the primary and mixed dentition orthodontic clinic at the University of the Pacific in 1963 which continues to operate under the direction of his son, Dr. Steven A. Dugoni, associate professor in the Department of Orthodontics.
 He also maintained a private orthodontic practice in South San Francisco for nearly 40 years, until 1987.

 Throughout his career, Dugoni has received countless awards and citations.
 He was elected to the prestigious FDI World Dental Federation List of Honour in 1998, which is limited to 30 individuals worldwide, and recently received the prestigious Ellis Island Medal of Honor.
-He has also been awarded the honor of Dental Alumnus of the Year by four universities: Gonzaga University, University of Washington, University of San Francisco and University of the Pacific.
+He has also received Distinguished Alumni Awards from four universities: Gonzaga University, University of Washington, University of San Francisco and University of the Pacific.
 Dugoni has presented more than 1,000 lectures, papers, clinics and essays and is the author of more than 175 published articles.

 He and his wife, Katherine, reside in the Bay Area and have seven children and 15 grandchildren.